Code-Institute-Submissions/webalyzer/README.md

 ## Acknowledgement

-No code within this project has been copied other than the provided base template by Code Institute.
+No code within this project is a copy unless specified explicitly in the source code—Code Institute provided the base template for this project.
 The sources used above provided guidance throughout the development.

 This project is part of the "Full Stack Software Developer Diploma" at [Code Institute](https://codeinstitute.net/).